 FRCS (Orthopaedic) (Edinburgh)

 Dr Tony Setiobudi is an Orthopaedic and Spine Surgeon.
 He is working at renowned Mount Elizabeth Hospital (Orchard), Singapore.
-He has been in the medical practice for more than 13 years.
+He has been in the medical practice since 2004.
 He treats various bone and joint problems, fractures and sports injury.
 He has a special interest in treating spine problems such as nerve compression in the spine, back pain, neck pain, scoliosis, ankylosing spondylitis and spine fracture, tumor and infection.
 He treats majority of Orthopaedic and Spine problems with non-operative method first.
 Surgery is considered if the non-operative treatment does not improve the conditions and there is a clinical indication to do surgery.

 Upon completion of his specialist training in Orthopaedic Surgery, he was awarded a “Fellow in the Royal College of Surgeons, Edinburgh“.
 He received the Health Manpower Development Program scholarship by Singapore Ministry of Health to do medical fellowship training in Spine Surgery in Brisbane, Australia.

 Dr Tony Setiobudi had the privilege to learn from a number of the world renowned Spine Surgeons for specific skills in spine surgery.

 - A/Prof Robert Labrom – scoliosis, thoracoscopic surgery, degenerative spine

 - Dr Geoff Askin – scoliosis, thoracoscopic surgery